Cool things to do in Brasov

 Brasov is a city in the area of Transylvania, Romania.
 It’s known for its walls, black church, and lively coffee shops.

-Brasov itself is a very unique city with lots of charm and really nice architecture.
-I kept taking photos like all the time.
+Brasov itself is a very unique city with lots of charm and nice architecture.
+I kept taking photos all the time.

 We stayed at an Airbnb in the center of the city.
 Update: this apartment is no longer available on airbnb.
 It was a very nice and clean 2 bedroom apartment.
 When we arrived, we didn’t meet the owners but we got specific instructions to how to access the apartment.